Chrismarsh/CHM/docs/configuration.rst

 *******

 Each module, upon creation is provided a configuration instance.
 These configuration data are set by creating a key that exactly matches the module name.
+If a section is added, but that module isn't specified, the section is ignored.

 .. confval:: module_name